cloudfoundry-community/bosh-vault/README.md

 # Additional Features: Redirect Pull Through Cache
 This implementation of config server supports a feature that is not in the API spec or CredHub implementation: redirects.
-The idea of this feature is to provide a way for config server to access "read-only" authoritative values for certain paths and ids.
+The idea of this feature is to provide a way for config server to access "read-only" authoritative values for certain names when GET requests are made.

 This is ideal for things like:

   - shared certificates
   - shared API keys